“The bottom line is that I like my first drafts to be blind, unconscious, messy efforts; that’s what gets me the best material.” –Jennifer Egan

-No writer every just sat down and wrote a best seller by not editing—and if they did, clearly they have supernatural abilities and I must steal these powers for my own use (okay, maybe not the last part).
+No writer ever just sat down and wrote a best-seller by not editing—and if they did, clearly they have supernatural abilities and I must steal these powers for my own use (okay, maybe not the last part).

 QUICK TIPS FOR THE DRAFT

 - Eliminate all distractions and find your writing comfort zone